National Fire Protection Association 211

 Beyond safety, NFPA 211 compliance affects property values, insurance rates, and resale potential.
 Properly installed and maintained heating systems improve value and reduce complications.

-Key Requirements and Standards
+Key Requirements & Standards

 Chimney Construction and Height Requirements